KINSHIP SUPPORT SERVICES

-Kinship care is the full-time care, nurturing and protection of children by relatives, godparents, step-parents, or any adult who has a kinship bond with a child.
-Kinship Families offer a positive, stable, safe alternative placement for children who are unable to live with their biological parents.
+Kinship care is the full-time care, nurturing and protection of children by relatives; grandparents, adult siblings, godparents, stepparents, or any adult who has a kinship bond with a child.
+Kinship families offer a positive, stable, safe alternative placement for children who are unable to live with their biological parents.
 The Kinship Support Services Program offers much-needed support to kinship families.

 Can the Kinship Support Services Program help me?

 Since 2001, Family Support Services’ Kinship Support Services Program has provided services to caregivers who are caring for a relative child (including fictive-kin, people who are unrelated by blood or marriage but who have an emotionally significant relationship).
 Services are provided to families who live in Northern Alameda County, including Albany through Oakland, and all areas in the east and west of the target area.
 The Kinship Support Services Program (KSSP) provides the following supportive services:

 - Information and Referrals.
 Includes but is not limited to:

 - Crisis intervention

 - Advocacy and assistance with navigating through supportive systems